 Acclaimed!
-Heating, Cooling & Furnace Cleaning is here to help ensure that nothing goes wrong with your hot water tank.
+Heating, Cooling & Furnace Cleaning is here to help ensure that nothing goes wrong with your hot water tank in Edmonton.
 If you notice any signs your heater is failing, hire help for repairs or plan to replace it with a new model.

 Your heater is old

 Generally, water heaters have a lifespan of 10 years before they should be replaced.
 Waiting to replace an old water heater invites the risk of leaks or breaks that can cost even more in damages.
 To check your water heater, look at the manufacturer label.
 Most labels have the month and year the heater was manufactured.
 If it is older than or getting close to 10 years, start thinking about a replacement.
 Aside from preventing breaks, newer models are more efficient and offer better long-term savings.

 Strange noises from a water heater should never be ignored, no matter the age of the heater.
 Sediment buildup, typically from age, is caused when the sediment is heated and reheated, moisture in it turns into steam and blasts into the water.
 This what causes that strange sound.
 Over time, the sediment will build up and harden.
 Not only does this make the unit less efficient, but it can also quickly cause damage to the heater.
 Leaks can occur, or the metal will become brittle from the sediment and develop a hole.
 If the heater breaks and floods, this can cause a major restoration needed and all too often when you are way.
 Any strange noises should be looked at by a professional furnace company as soon as possible.